FAQ

 When will CytexOrtho's clinical trials start?

 This is the question we get more often than any other.
-We get calls and emails almost daily from patients and their families asking about our clinical trials, how can they participate, and when our products will finally be available.
+We get calls and emails frequently from patients and their families asking about our clinical trials, how can they participate, and when our products will finally be available.
+We are thrilled to report that enrollment for the first site of the ReNew Hip clinical trial is underway!
+FDA granted permission for CytexOrtho to host two sites for our pilot trial for the ReNew Hip implant.
+The first site at Washington University Hospital in St. Louis began screening interested patients in November 2025.
+Read below for details on the trial and steps towards enrollment!

 Who can participate in the ReNew™ Hip clinical trial?